CodeHunt101/codehunt101/README.md

 </div>

 ## 👨‍💻 About Me
-Frontend Developer passionate about creating intuitive and performant web applications.
+I'm a frontend Developer passionate about creating intuitive and performant web applications.
 Currently working at a consultancy.

 ## 🛠️ Tech Stack
 <details open>